m-wrzr/streamlit-searchbox/README.md

 debounce: int = 0
 ```

-Delay executing the callback from the react component by `x` milliseconds to avoid too many / redudant requests, i.e. during fast typing.
+Delay executing the callback from the react component by `x` milliseconds to avoid too many / redudant requests, i.e. during fast typing. `NOTE:` this is only applied if `edit_after_submit='disabled'`.

 ```python
 min_execution_time: int = 0